Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Numerical experiments

-where $u_{h}$ denote the reference solution obtained by finite element method in space and WR method in time.\\ ~\\ \textbf{Example 1} The medium parameter $\kappa$ and the source term $f$ are shown in Figure \ref{f3.1}.
-As we see that the permeability field is heterogeneous with high contrast.
-The contrast is $10^{4}$.
-The reference solution and the solution obtained from Algorithm \ref{main_algorthm} at $t=T$ are presented in Figure \ref{f3.2}.
+The medium parameter $\kappa$ and the source term $f$ are shown in Figure \ref{f2}.
+We see that the permeability field is heterogeneous with high contrast.
+The contrast is $10^4$.
+In this example, we consider the total simulation time $T=0.001$, and set the tolerance $\epsilon=10^{-13}$.

-We take $N=50$ and $\alpha=0.5$ as an example.
-In the left of Figure \ref{f3.3}, we give the max differences computed by \eqref{eqnAh}.
-It is clear that as the number of iterations increase, the max differences becomes smaller and eventually stabilises.
-The convergence rate of the Algorithm \ref{main_algorthm} is shown in the right of Figure \ref{f3.3}.
-It is evident that the error converges quickly.
-Table \ref{t1} gives the number of iterations needed to reach the tolerance $\epsilon$ when we take different $N$.
-We observe that as $N$ becomes larger, the number of iterations needed to meet the tolerance are similar.
-Clearly, the algorithm will be sufficiently efficient as the number of processors increases.

-\textbf{Example 2} In this numerical test, we take more complicated permeability field (more high conductivity streaks) and point source term as shown in Figure \ref{f3.4}.
-We also depict the reference solution and the Algorithm \ref{main_algorthm} solution at the final time with $N=50$ in Figure \ref{f3.5}.

-Similar as in Example 1, we take $N=50$ and $\alpha=0.6$, and give the max differences between the solution obtained by Algorithm \ref{main_algorthm} and convergence rate in Figure \ref{f3.6}, respectively. we can see that the differences reach the tolerance after a few of iteration steps, and the error decays quickly, showing fast convergence.
-Table \ref{t2} shows the number of the iterations required to meet the tolerance $\epsilon$ when we take different $N$.
-The results suggest that the larger $N$ is, a slightly fewer iterations are needed.